apache/flink/docs/dev/libs/cep.md

 ### Migrating to 1.4+

 In Flink-1.4 the backward compatibility of CEP library with <= Flink 1.2 was dropped.
-To migrate old version of your job you should first migrate to 1.3.x, take a savepoint and then migrate from 1.3.x to 1.4+
+Unfortunately it is not possible to restore a CEP job that was once run with 1.2.x

 ### Migrating to 1.3.x